forestgrape/coronavirus/README.md

 * Readable on github pages: <https://forestgrape.github.io/coronavirus/>
-* Readable and inspectable here on github.
-Recommended start point is [Index.md](./index.md)
+* Readable and inspectable on this github repository.
+How the page is organized is described in [Index.md](./index.md).